- Board Fellows Program

 The board fellowship lasts for the duration of the academic year, August through May.
 If a board requests that a student be matched outside of these parameters, we make every effort to accommodate that request.
 Students may continue with their assigned board for a second year with mutual agreement from the board.

 How are boards accepted into the program and how are students assigned to boards?

 We begin receiving applications from prospective boards in late spring and early summer, though we welcome inquiries and applications at any time.
 Boards are accepted into the program upon review of their application and willingness to help students learn about the roles and work of nonprofit boards.
 Student applications are due to the Career Development Office during spring semester.
 We place students on boards based on their application materials, expressed areas of interest, and passion for an organization’s mission.
 Students will be assigned to a board by the beginning of autumn semester.

 What are the next steps after a student is matched with a board?

 Students will be given the name and contact information of their mentor.
 They will then initiate contact with their mentor to introduce themselves and arrange a first meeting.
 The new Board Fellows are required to attend a mandatory orientation at Moritz, where current fellows discuss ways in which students can contribute and maximize their experience.
 In addition, Moritz alumni who work with nonprofits explain how boards are organized and the responsibilities of being on a board.

-Interested students and contacts for potential nonprofit boards should contact: Lori Serpico, Career Advisor, Moritz College of Law Career Services: firstname.lastname@example.org, 614-292-8814
+Interested students and contacts for potential nonprofit boards should contact: Lori Serpico, Career Advisor, Moritz College of Law Career Development: firstname.lastname@example.org, 614-292-8814